 If you have never seen an open-air cremation then you might get a chance to witness one in Arya Ghat in the temple premises.
 Those cremated on the ghats of Pashupatinath are believed to be reborn as humans regardless of their bad karma.

 The stupa of Swayambhunath residing on top of a hill is a site of religious importance for the Buddhist of Nepal.
 Enjoy the view of Kathmandu from the hilltop but be aware of monkeys goofing around where it gets its tourist name Monkey Temple.
-According to legend Swayambhunath, meaning self-created was formed out of a lotus flower blooming in the middle of a lake which once covered the Kathmandu valley.
+According to legend Swayambhunath, meaning self-created was formed out of a lotus flower blooming in the middle of a lake that once covered the Kathmandu valley.
 Bodhisattva Manjushri saw the lotus and drained the water to build the Swayambhunath.

 Circumambulate the popular stupa of Boudhanath along with monks and devotees.
 The center of importance for Tibetan Buddhists, Boudhanath is believed to have the remains of Kasyapa Buddha under the stupa.
 Visit Changu Narayan temple, listed in UNESCO World Heritage sites.
 The two-story temple of Changu Narayan dedicated to Lord Vishnu is perched on a hilltop near Bhaktapur.
 The oldest temple of Kathmandu valley, Changu Narayan features beautiful stone, wood and metal carvings of ancient times.